BabyTV: Disney acquisition and discontinuation in certain territories

+On 31 January 2021, Japanese cable providers stopped airing BabyTV.
 On 1 September 2021, BabyTV ceased broadcasting on Now TV.

-On 1 October 2021, BabyTV is going to be available, but, along with numerous sister TV channels run by Disney (except National Geographic Channel, Nat Geo Wild, Star Chinese Channel & Star Chinese Movies, Utsav Gold (Star Gold), Utsav Plus (Star Plus), Utsav Bharat (Star Bharat) and Vijay TV (Star Vijay) International are available on selected Pay TV providers) will end transmissions in Southeast Asia.
+On 1 October 2021, BabyTV and numerous other Disney-owned channels would end transmissions in Southeast Asia.
 On 18 October 2021, Disney announced that it would close down BabyTV in India alongside Star World and Star World Premiere HD on 15 March 2023, following similar decisions taken worldwide to close down English general entertainment channels.